Iterative Quantum Amplitude Estimation: Results

 More precisely, we run IQAE for all $a \in \{i/100 \mid i = 0, \ldots, 100\}$ discretizing $[0, 1]$, for all $\epsilon \in \{10^{-i} \mid i = 3, \ldots, 6\}$, and for all $\alpha \in \{1\%, 5\%, 10\%\}$.
 We choose $N_{\text{shots}} = 100$ for all experiments.
 For each combination of parameters, we evaluate the resulting number of total oracle calls $N_{\text{oracle}}$ and compute

 i.e., the constant factor of the scaling with respect to $\epsilon$ and $\alpha$.
 We evaluate the average as well as the worst case over all considered values for $a$.
-The results are illustrated in Fig.~\ref{fig:iqae_analysis} and show that the worst case overhead in this experiment is below ten, while the average overhead is below five.
-Thus, the empirical complexity analysis of IQAE leads to:
+The results are illustrated in Fig.~\ref{fig:iqae_ch_factors}-\ref{fig:iqae_cp_factors}.
+The empirical complexity analysis of Chernoff-Hoeffding IQAE leads to: